CNBC, Bloomberg Businessweek, WaPo Claim Too Many Jobs is Bad for Economy

 In June 2012, ABCâs âGood Morning Americaâ reported incorrect jobs numbers that were more favorable than the actual numbers.
 Yet, during the Bush administration the network news media did the opposite by talking down the economy.
 In November 2006, ABC, NBC and CBS all downplayed a strong jobs report that brought the unemployment rate down to a remarkable 4.4 percent.

-â Mike Ciandella is Staff Writer/Analyst for the Business and Media Institute at the Media Research Center.
+â Mike Ciandella is Staff Writer/Analyst for MRC Business at the Media Research Center.
 Follow Mike Ciandella on Twitter.